 Taking my sweet time with the JR Seishun 18 train ticket

-The Obon summer holidays are coming up.
-It's only a few days - the new 'Mountain Day' national holiday makes it a bit longer.
-As lovely as this air-conditioned office is, the chance to take some time out and enjoy the summer is definitely welcome.
+As lovely as any air-conditioned building can be, the chance to take some time out and enjoy the summer holidays in Japan is definitely welcome.

-I'll be travelling, like a lot of people.
 But it's a peak time to go anywhere.
-Flights and shinkansen seats aren't cheap.
-Taking an overnight bus (again) doesn't appeal.
-So this time, I'm trying something different: a Seishun 18 train ticket.
+Flights and bullet train seats aren't cheap.
+Taking an overnight bus doesn't appeal.
+Luckily, in summer you get the chance to try something different: a Seishun 18 train ticket.

 The Seishun 18 ticket

-You can get a Seishun 18 ('youth 18' - there's no age limit) pass from any JR train station that has a 'Midori no Madoguchi' ticket window.
+You can get a Seishun 18 ('youth 18' - there's no age limit though) pass from any JR train station that has a 'Midori no Madoguchi' ticket window.
 Not all of them do, so pick a major station to be on the safe side.

 The availability and validity periods of the ticket vary every year, check that link for details in English.
+It's typically on sale for a month in spring and winter, and 2 months in summer.
 You can buy a Seishun 18 a couple of weeks before it becomes valid.

-It's valid for travel on up to 5 non-consecutive days within the given time period, within the open zone specified by JR. You can use it on consecutive days if you want!
+It's valid for travel on up to 5 non-consecutive days within the given time period, between stations in the open zone specified by JR. You can use it on consecutive days if you want!
 It's okay to split the days between different people, or for up to 5 people to travel on it together.

 Be careful: a 'day' of use is midnight to 23:59.
 If you're on a late night train and it gets past midnight, it's classed as using the following day's ticket as well.